Óscar Castro Zúñiga

 Óscar Castro Zúñiga (March 25, 1910 – November 1, 1947) was a Chilean writer and poet.
-His literary work covered both the lyrical genre and the narrative genre, much more realistic and close to the criollismo movement.
+His literary work covered both the lyrical genre and the narrative genre, much more realistic and closer to the Criollismo movement.

 Youth and studies (1910 – early 1930s)

 Óscar Castro Zúñiga was born in Rancagua on March 25, 1910, son of Francisco Castro and María Esperanza Zúñiga, being the third of five brothers: Graciela, Javier, Elba, and Irma.

 In 1917 he entered as a regular student at Escuela Superior № 3, an important public school in Rancagua, however, he became ill with a convulsive cough and had to temporarily abandon his studies.
 In 1923, the family, after being abandoned by the father, received the support of Julio Valenzuela, an uncle close to the family, who enrolled Oscar at Instituto O'Higgins, a private school, where he would have stayed for at least one year.
 For various reasons that are unknown, he did not allow his uncle to continue helping him, becoming a self-taught person.
 Things became harder for him and his family, due to the Great Depression and a wave of public unrest in Chile.
 Despite these difficulties, Julio Valenzuela was fundamental in his beginnings as a writer, even financing his first publications.